ezio143/Narrator/README.md

 # Narrator
-narratio
+Narratio ,
-this is code will be mainly used for narrating the english text documents such as stories and reports .
+this code will be used for narrating the english text documents such as stories and reports .